iszczesniak/cpp/gp.md

   failing grade (2.0) within the first deadline.

   If you miss a test, you get a failing grade from that test.
 A test cannot be retaken.
-The last test is a chance to get an extra grade.
+The last test (that covers all parts) is a chance to get an extra grade.

-* Deadline II: based on a test during the time for the first exam.
+* Deadline II: based on a test (that covers all parts) during the time for the first exam.

 ## Exam grade